 Brown sugars are used mostly to give color and a molasses flavor to recipes.
 White and brown sugars have the same sweetness but different taste.
-This means that brown sugar is a one-to-one replacement for granulated sugar in regards to sweetness but not to taste and color—recipes made with brown sugar will have a distinct molasses flavor.
+That means brown sugar is a one-to-one replacement for granulated sugar in regards to the sweetness but not to taste and color.
+Recipes made with brown sugar will have a distinct molasses flavor.

 Experiment to find the appropriate replacement level, but consider that table sugar and brown sugar have different moisture content.
 White sugar contains less than 0.03% water and brown sugars have 2 to 4%.
-Cookies will be less crisp (chewier), whenever we remove a dryer sweetener and substitute it with another with higher moisture.
+Cookies will be less crisp, but chewier, whenever we remove a dryer sweetener and substitute it with another with higher moisture.